cxfly/dubbo-async/README.md

 Dubbo-future is async rpc framework based on dubbo.The most important future is that the return type of an interface method support [`scala.concurrent.Future`](http://www.scala-lang.org/api/2.10.2/#scala.concurrent.Future).
-It's like twitter's [finagle](https://twitter.github.io/finagle),but it compared with the former more simple
+It's like twitter's [finagle](https://twitter.github.io/finagle),but it is more simple

 ##scene